benlazarine/irods-icommands-installers/README.md

 This builds user space installers for iCommands and iRODS FUSE client for all of the operating systems that version 4.1.9 of iRODS supports.

-Each installer is a posix shell script that will install the iCommands or iRODS FUSE client in a user chosen place.
+Each installer is a posix shell script that will install the iCommands, the stock iRODS FUSE client, or CyVerse's custom iRODS FUSE client  in a user chosen place.
 Then it will modify the user's .bashrc so the executables are added to the path.

+`irods-icommands-4.1.9-<distro>.installer` installs the iCommands. `irods-fuse-4.1.9-<distro>.installer` installs the stock FUSE client. `irods-fuse-4.1.9-cv-<distro>.installer` installs CyVerse's custom FUSE cliemt.

 ## Initialzation